Category: Articles

 Wet Air Scrubbers for Acid Gas

-Acid scrubber technology is one of the methods for air pollution control with the aim to dust control and reduce air pollution caused by various industries.
-Acid scrubbers adopt wet scrubbers as one of its forms to counter and remove polluted gas emissions into the environment.
-Acid scrubbers are majorly applied in the manure processing,...
+Acid scrubber technology is one of the methods for air pollution control with the aim of dust control and reducing air pollution caused by various industries.
+Acid scrubbers utilize wet scrubbers as a method to address and eliminate contaminated gas emissions released into the environment.
+Acid scrubbers are majorly applied in manure processing, natural degeneration,...

 Post

-What is the lowest cost method of removing the particulate to an allowable emission level?
+What is the most affordable way to eliminate the particulate to a permissible emission standard?
 Wet scrubbing usually provides high removal efficiencies as the dust particles are captured in the water droplets.
-When this happens, the particle size increases, thereby making it easier to remove the dust.
-A smaller dust particle would be surrounded by...
+When this happens, the particle size increases making it easier to remove the dust.
+A smaller dust particle would be surrounded by a...

 Post

 The main task of any type of scrubber is removing unwanted gases and particulate matter from industrial smokestacks before they enter the atmosphere.
-The two main types of scrubbers: wet scrubbers and dry scrubbers.
-These scrubbers can reduce up to 90 percent of emissions that contribute to smog and acid rain.
-Wet scrubbers are effective...
+The two main types are wet scrubbers and dry scrubbers.
+These scrubbers can reduce up to 90% of emissions that contribute to smog and acid rain.
+Wet scrubbers are efficient devices for...

 Post

 Combustible dust explosions must be eliminated as quickly and effectively as possible in any processing facility.
-All combustible as solids materials may entail a deflagration or explosion hazard in manufacturing and reduction processes of separation into fine particulates.
+All combustible solid materials may entail a deflagration or explosion hazard in manufacturing and reduction processes of separation into fine particulates.
 Dust and other similar substances that contain organic materials and different types of metals are explosive.
-In...
+To minimize...

 Post

-Wet air scrubbers remain the main force for the capture and collection of particulates.
-Particulate scrubbers, often called Venturi scrubbers, are successful in removing particulates from exhaust gases with high efficiency.
+Wet air scrubbers continue to be the primary method for capturing and collecting particulates.
+Venturi scrubbers successfully remove particulates from exhaust gases.
 This type of dust control technology is a part of the group of air pollution controls collectively referred to as “wet scrubbers”.
-Venturi scrubbers...
+Venturi scrubbers are also known as Venturi jet scrubbers, gas-atomizing spray scrubbers,...

 Post